aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 ### Structure

 I haven't been adding notes for each chapter, that is something I might do later.
 For now I've grouped some subjects together in single documents.
-I've also tried to deepen some material by referring to the official react docs and [Reactenlightenment.com](http://reactenlightenment.com).
+I've also tried to deepen some material by referring to the official React docs and [Reactenlightenment.com](http://reactenlightenment.com).

 ### Notes on Components